ItsMeYash777/SolarSync/README.md

 ## 🚀 Overview

-**SolarSwitch AutoRelayESP** is an IoT-powered smart energy management system that:
+**SolarSwitch** is an IoT-powered smart energy management system that:

 - 🟢 Monitors real-time voltage, current & power from a solar panel using **INA219**
 - 🔁 Automatically toggles a **relay** to switch between solar & backup sources